 Expo is another framework that sits on top of React Native, a sort of scaffold around your React Native app that turns your code into a universal React app.

 Expo’s main role in the app development process is to coordinate physical device and emulator testing.
-You can also test out web apps, but when it comes to React Native, most developers tend to predominantly use it for device-based development.
+You can also test out web apps, but when it comes to React Native, most developers tend to use it predominantly for device-based development.

 What you essentially do is create your Expo app via the CLI and preview your project through an app downloaded onto your testing device.

-For Expo to work, your development machine and the testing device are required to be connected to wi-fi.
+For Expo to work, your development machine and the testing device are required to be connected to Wi-Fi.
 This connection is used to facilitate the auto-compiling and hot reloading of your app on your testing device when code is changed and saved.

-The quirks of React Native
+The Quirks of React Native

 Everything has its quirks, especially when it makes grand promises like being cross-platform.
-When we anchor ourselves with only the good parts, it makes us oblivious to the annoying bits — until we personally encounter them.
+When we anchor ourselves in only the good parts, it makes us oblivious to the annoying bits — until we personally encounter them.

-Who’s actually using React Native?
+Who’s Actually Using React Native?

 When it comes to React Native, you need to know a lot of things to make it work properly.
 However, the same can be said for any kind of web and application development.